 Do you have problems with TMJ Dysfunction?

-Dr. Fondriest at Lake Forest Dental Arts understands that every case of TMJ disorder varies.
+Our goal is have you fully recover from TMJ troubles.
+Dr. Fondriest understands that every case of TMJ disorder varies.
 That is why his approach to treating TMJ disorder will differ, depending on the patients.
 With a keen understanding of the latest advances in dentistry and TMJ, Dr. Fondriest provides sound therapy.
 So, for the TMJ disorder you have succumbed to, contact our practice for an appointment.
 We are proud to serve the Chicago metropolitan area, including the Northwest and North Shore suburbs.
 Connect with us online or call us by dialing 847-234-0517.